RiversDong/AcrDetector/README.md

 # Notice
-    Do not change and delete any files in AcrFinder
+    Do not change and delete any files in AcrDetector

 # Requirement
     HMMER 3.3